 The popularity of the genre lies in the themes: civilization vs. the wild, taming the unknown, and manifesting destiny; all representing the American dream.

 The roots of commercialized cowboy culture romanticized the dangers and adventure of the frontier.
 It also valued the concept of owning and protecting your property on your own, a deeply rooted American value.

-Westerns are a true American genre, tales of adventure and manifesto, love and violence, are all captivating themes for storytelling.
+Country western movies are truly an American genre with never ending tales of adventure and manifesto, love and violence.
 But more importantly, Westerns are a reflection of America itself.
-It’s a vehicle for stories of history and culture to be told.
 It has created an iconography of what the American spirit is and how the rest of the world views it.
-It’s the rough and tumble group of individualists who make their way through the wilderness, lawful or not.

 The Roots of Western Movie Music